juanse254/magnaflorwp/wp-content/plugins/wp-live-chat-support/readme.txt

 == Upgrade Notice ==

+= 7.1.05 =
+It is highly recommended that you upgrade to WP Live Chat Support version 7.1.05 for security reasons.

 = 7.1.03 =
 It is highly recommended that you upgrade to WP Live Chat Support version 7.1.04 for security reasons.